ehn-dcc-development/hcert-kotlin/README.md

 ## Known Issues

 There are several known issues with this library:
- - The JS target implementation is not complete, i.e. one can not encode HCERT data
  - The JVM target does not implement Schema validation
  - Several test cases from `dgc-testdata` fail, e.g. when using special COSE tags